icukovic/gingerbill.org-source/content/article/2020-05-31-programming-pragmatist-proverbs.md

 * Don't be afraid to expand upon an idea, but remember to clean up the mess that you have made in the process
 * Objects are values with associated behaviour, which implies agency
-* Objects will naturally arise for certain problems, do not orientate around the concept of an object
+* Objects will naturally arise for certain problems; do not orientate around the concept of an object
 * Object orientation is not a silver bullet
 * Functional programming is not a silver bullet